Q&A: Should I use my home equity to pay off debt?

 A concrete way to pay off debt is to really look at your spending habits and see where you can cut down.
 Create a strict budget and instead of finding new ways to “borrow” money, really try and evaluate where you may be wasting money.
 If after budgeting and cutting out luxury expenses you still can’t make more than the minimum payments then it may be time to ask for help.

 There are other very effective options like a debt resolution program to help you get yourself out of debt.
-However, be aware of scam companies and only go to a reputable, licensed company or professional.
+However, be aware of scam companies and only go to a reputable, licensed company or a lawyer.
 Since the sum total of your monthly payments could be significantly lowered, you can free up cash flow and put your finances back on track.
-Resolving the debts instead of simply moving the debt can even to help you maintain or improve your financial lifestyle.
+Resolving the debts instead of simply moving the debt, can help you maintain or improve your financial lifestyle.